 I love a casserole, as we well know.
 I also really like onions, and sweet onions + cheesy stuff + Ritz cracker topping?
 Count.Me.In.

-I need to tell you that the end result of this casserole is SO MUCH MORE than the sum of its parts.
+I need to tell you that the end result of this onion casserole recipe is SO MUCH MORE than the sum of its parts.
 Onions are cheap, humble, and flavorful but often used to flavor other things.
 This caramelized, sweet, cheesy casserole, though, is just WOWOWOW.
 Doesn't feel like a throwaway ingredient at all.
 Makes you want to do more things with onions always.

 The point, of course, is that adding cheese + dairy + crackers to literally any vegetable is a good method.